De Dijk

-De Dijk (English: The Dike) is a Dutch rock band which formed in 1981.
-The band is named after Zeedijk, a street in their hometown Amsterdam.
-Their music can be described as a mixture of soul, blues and rock 'n roll, with lyrics sung only in Dutch, except for their 2010 album Hold On Tight; the song 'Enough is Enough', both of which are sung in English by Solomon Burke; and Stupid Guy from the album Wakker in een vreemde wereld, performed in English by the regular band.
+De Dijk (English: The Dike) were a Dutch rock band existing from 1981 to 2022.
+The band were named after Zeedijk, a street in their hometown Amsterdam.
+Their music can be described as a mixture of soul, blues and rock 'n roll, with lyrics sung only in Dutch, except for their 2010 album Hold On Tight; the song Enough is Enough, both of which are sung in English by Solomon Burke; and Stupid Guy from the album Wakker in een vreemde wereld, performed in English by the regular band.

+History

-De Dijk was formed by Huub van der Lubbe, who also is an actor and poet, his brother Hans van der Lubbe and Nico Arzbach.
+De Dijk were formed by Huub van der Lubbe (lead vocals), his brother Hans van der Lubbe (bass) and Nico Arzbach (guitar, originally drums).
 The band started in a time when Dutch language pop music became highly popular, with bands like Doe Maar, Het Goede Doel and Toontje Lager.
-Van der Lubbe performs as a poet as well.
-Perhaps as a consequence, the band is not only popular with teenagers but also with older people.
-During the 1990s, songs of De Dijk were a major source of inspiration for upcoming Dutch bands like Van Dik Hout and Bløf.
+Van der Lubbe also performs as a poet and an actor.
+Perhaps as a consequence, the band appealed to all ages rather than just teenagers.
+In late 1988 they released Niemand in de Stad, their most successful album so far.
+The 1990s saw the emergence of a new generation of Dutch-language bands (notably Van Dik Hout and Bløf) who cited De Dijk as a main influence.

-On June 1, 2022, Huub van der Lubbe announced that De Dijk will disband after their fall-tour.
+On 1 June 2022 Huub van der Lubbe announced his departure from De Dijk.
+At 69, he felt that the time had come to slow down and focus on other projects.
+The band played their last show in December 2022.
+A year later, Van der Lubbe made his musical-debut playing the starring role in De Man van La Mancha.